 Although he did not understand the Scripture concerning the resurrection, the empty tomb convinced John that Jesus had supernaturally risen from the dead.

 First Peter went in, then John, and John "saw and believed."
-Until that moment the disciples had not understood that Jesus would actually live again.
+Until that moment the disciples had not fully understood that Jesus would live again.

 Now, perhaps with a mixture of hope and unbelief, the disciples not knowing what else to do, returned home.